North15/projectOne/README.md

 # projectFeatures:
  - Import files into the application for conversion
- - You can save the converted text into a .txt file
+ - Save the converted text into a .txt file
- - You can convert between WhiteSpace and Letters by clicking the convert button
+ - Convert between WhiteSpace and Letters by clicking the convert button

  # projectPlans:
  - Nothing new planned at this time